Koromix/rygel/web/koffi.dev/pointers.md

 Disposable types allow you to register a function that will automatically called after each C to JS conversion performed by Koffi.
 This can be used to avoid leaking heap-allocated strings, for example.

-Read the documentation for [disposable types](parameters.md#heap-allocated-values) on the page about function calls.
+Read the documentation for [disposable types](parameters.md#heap-allocated-values) on the page about special parameters.

 ## Unwrap pointers